ferDev27/dwm/README.md

 - *Systray, with icon size*

+# Dependencies:
-**Dependencies, if you use different software feel free to tweak the config.h file.**
+**If you use different software feel free to tweak the config.h file.**
 **Assuming a base install of Arch linux:**
 - First we will need some basic things: